nfiniteAI/display-controller/CONTRIBUTING.md

 ## Pull Requests

-Before you send a pull request, fill out our [Contributor License Agreement](https://developer.vimeo.com/cla).
+Before you send a pull request, make sure you follow these guidelines:

 * Please follow our coding conventions.
 ESLint will enforce most of them, so make sure that you run it before you commit (with `npm run lint`).
 * If you are fixing a bug, please describe the issue and provide a test case.